-You must use network providers to get your medical care and services.
-If you go elsewhere without proper authorization, you will have to pay in full.
-The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in-network), out-of-area dialysis services, and cases in which Presbyterian Dual Plus (HMO D-SNP) authorizes use of out-of-network providers.
+It is important to know which providers are part of our network because, with limited exceptions, while you are a member of our plan you must use network providers to get your medical care and services.
+The only exceptions are emergencies, urgently needed services when the network is not available (generally, when you are out of the area), out-of-area dialysis services, and cases in which Presbyterian Dual Plus (HMO D-SNP) authorizes use of out-of-network providers.
+See Chapter 3 (Using the plan's coverage for your medical services) for more specific information about emergency, out-of-network, and out-of-area coverage.

-If you don't have the Provider Directory, you can get a copy from customer service.
-You can also find this information on our website at www.phs.org/Medicare, or download it from this website.
+If you don't have your copy of the Provider Directory, you can request a copy from customer service (phone numbers are printed on the back cover of this booklet).
+You may ask customer service for more information about our network providers, including their qualifications.
+You can also see the Provider Directory at www.phs.org/Medicare, or download it from this website.
 Both customer service and the website can give you the most up-to-date information about changes in our network providers.